 According to the U.S. Bureau of Labor Statistics (BLS), almost 3 million nonfatal workplace illnesses and injuries were reported in 2014.
 This represented about 3.2 illnesses or workplace injuries per 100 full time workers in the private sector.
 Approximately 722,300 injury and illness cases were reported for state and local government workers which works out to about 5 cases per 100 full-time workers.

 The national rate for injuries and illnesses is 3.2 cases per 100 full-time workers.
 Indiana’s rate is higher at 3.8 case per 100 full-time workers.

-In order to protect employees who are injured in a workplace accident or become ill because of their job, workers’ comp laws were enacted to provide basic benefits.
+In order to protect employees who are injured in a workplace accident or become ill because of their job, workers’ compensation laws were enacted to provide basic benefits.
 Each state has its own set of laws regarding to workers’ compensation that differ slightly.

-Indiana’s workers’ comp laws require most employers to carry workers’ compensation insurance; however, some employers may not meet their legal obligations for a variety of reasons.
+Indiana’s workers’ compensation laws require most employers to carry workers’ compensation insurance; however, some employers may not meet their legal obligations for a variety of reasons.
 If you have been hurt on the job, you need to report the incident to your employer immediately and ask for the name and contact information for your employer’s workers’ comp carrier.

 What Should I do if I am Injured at Work?

 In order to protect your right to receive workers’ compensation, you must take certain steps if you are injured at work.

 - Immediately notify your employer of the accident and/or injury.
 You have 30 days to file a report with your employer; however, it is best to report the accident and injury as soon as possible.
 If you fail to report the injury before the deadline, you lose your right to receive benefits.